What is Lean Six Sigma?

 What is the difference between Lean and Six Sigma?

 Lean and Six Sigma are separate methodologies.
-They originated in different places and at different times, and they can be used independently.
+They originated in different places at different times.

 A very general description would note that Lean targets waste, while Six Sigma works on reducing variation.

-To understand why they are so dynamic together and fully answer the question "what is Lean Six Sigma?", let’s look at them in more detail individually, and then combined.
+To understand why they are so dynamic together and fully answer the question "What is Lean Six Sigma?", let’s look at them in more detail individually, and then combined.

 What is Lean?